-At standard inhaled doses, the amount of medicine is small compared with tablets or liquid medicines.
-Therefore, side-effects tend to be much less of a problem than with tablets or liquid medicines.
-This is one of their main advantages.
-However, some side-effects do occur in some people.
-Read the leaflet that comes with the inhaler for details of possible side-effects.
-The following just highlights the more common and important ones to be aware of.
+At standard doses, the amount of medicine in asthma inhalers is small compared with tablets or liquid medicines.
+Therefore side-effects tend to be much less of a problem than with tablets or liquid medicines which is one of their main advantages.
+However some side-effects do occur in some people.
+The leaflet which comes with the inhaler will detail all possible side effects but these are the more common or important ones:

-If you rinse your mouth with water and brush your teeth after using a steroid inhaler you are less likely to develop a sore throat or thrush.
-Also, some inhaler devices (such as spacers) are less likely to cause throat problems.
+Rinsing the mouth with water and brushing teeth after using a steroid inhaler reduces the likelihood of developing a sore throat or thrush.
+Also, some inhaler devices or using an asthma inhaler via a spacer are less likely to cause throat problems.
 A change to a different device may help if mouth problems or thrush occur.

-Note: a persistent hoarse voice that does not settle, needs further investigation as it can be due to other causes.
+Note: A persistent hoarse voice that does not settle after three weeks needs further investigation as it can be due to other causes.
 If you have this symptom you should tell your GP.

-If you use a high dose of inhaled steroid over a long time it may be a risk factor for developing osteoporosis.
-You can help to prevent osteoporosis by taking regular exercise, not smoking, and eating a diet with enough calcium.
+A high dose of inhaled steroid over a long time may be a risk factor for developing osteoporosis.
+You can help to prevent osteoporosis by taking regular exercise, not smoking, maintaining a healthy weight and eating a diet with enough calcium.

 Children who use an inhaled steroid over a long time should have their growth monitored.
 There is a small risk that enough steroid may get from the lungs and into the body (via the bloodstream), to delay growth.
 This risk has to be balanced against the risk of a child with asthma not having a steroid preventer.
-Long-term ill-health (such as with conditions like severe asthma) could also affect a child's growth.
+The latest studies suggest that adult height could be reduced by 1.2cm by the use of several years of inhaled steroids but the use of oral steroids for asthma attacks and the effects of long-term ill-health such as severe asthma also affect growth.

-Steroid medicines may aggravate depression and other mental health problems, and may occasionally cause mental health problems.
-This is more a concern with steroid tablets but, rarely, can be caused by steroid inhalers.
-Even a severe form of mental health problem called psychosis may, rarely, be triggered by a steroid inhaler.
-Seek medical advice if worrying mood or behavioural changes occur.
+Steroid medicines may aggravate depression and other mental health problems and may very rarely cause mental health problems.
+This is more common with steroid tablets but can occasionally be caused by steroid inhalers.
+Medical advice should be sought if worrying mood or behavioural changes occur.

 This depends on various factors such as:

 - Convenience.
-Some inhalers are small, can go easily in a pocket, and are quick to use.
-For example, the standard MDI inhaler.
+Some inhalers are small, can go easily in a pocket, and are quick to use - foror example, the standard MDI inhaler.

-- Your age.
-Children under the age of 6 years generally cannot use dry powder inhalers.
-This is because such a strong breath is needed to inhale the medicine within the inhaler.
-Children aged under 12 years generally cannot use standard MDI inhalers without a spacer.
+- YAge.
+Children under the age of 6 years generally cannot use dry powder inhalers because they are unable to generate the strength of breath needed to inhale the medicine .
+Children aged under 12 years generally cannot use standard MDI inhalers properly without a spacer.
 Some elderly people find the MDI inhalers difficult to use.

-- Your co-ordination.
+- Co-ordination.
 Some devices need more co-ordination than others.

 Often the choice of inhaler is just personal preference.
-Most GPs and practice nurses have a range of devices to demonstrate, and let you get a feel for them.
-If you are unhappy with the one you are using then ask your GP or practice nurse if you can try a different type.
+Most GPs and practice nurses have a range of devices to demonstrate

 How to use the Yellow Card Scheme